 Then there is the Desert highway between Amman and Ma’an.
 This the only option to travel by public transport.
 All buses leaving Amman from Wihdat bus station to Wadi Musa (Petra) take this route.

 At last there is the famous King’s High way.
-This is the most scenic route that also offers some interesting stops along the way such as the gorges and canyons of Wadi Mujib, the ancient Karak castle, Shobak castle and the beautiful Dana Nature Reserve.
+This is the most historic and scenic route that also offers some interesting stops along the way such as the gorges and canyons of Wadi Mujib, the ancient Karak castle, Shobak castle and the beautiful Dana Nature Reserve.

 The King’s highway actually starts in Madaba rather than in Amman.
 In theory, it would be possible by public transport if you plan things well, but to fully enjoy this route it is best to travel by private taxi like I did.

 Things to see on the way: Wadi Mujib, Karak castle, Shobak castle, Dana nature Reserve